-Transition, WIOA, etc. Instead, staff are assigned "communities" driven by business customers and industry needs.
+Frontline customer services are not defined by "silo-driven" funding sources such as Welfare Transition, WIOA, etc. Instead, staff are assigned "communities" driven by business customers and industry needs.
 These communities are graphically displayed and include: Manufacturing; Construction & Transportation; Health Care & Professional; and General.

-- Integrated case management functions are provided by staff for most customers. - The new model includes the following changes: - The Workforce Services Room, previously utilized for Employ Florida registrations, was no longer needed as dedicated space
+- Integrated case management functions are provided by staff for most customers. - The new model includes the following changes: - The Workforce Services Room, previously utilized for Employ Florida registrations, was no longer needed as dedicated space with a lower volume of customers coming in to the centers.
+This space is allocated to other needed services and staff originally assigned to the WSR could is repurposed.
+There is no longer a need to provide a hand off of a customer from one work unit to another.

 - New customers and those needing job-search related assistance are now greeted by staff in the lobby and immediately directed to a general community area within the career center.
 This direct engagement has assisted in the prevention of losing customers after the intial contact. - This general community area includes a centralized arrangement of computers at kiosks used for job searching, resume writing and other services.
-Surrounding the kiosks that job seekers use are staff members including Career Counselors (CSR's), Customer Solutions Representatives, Employment Security Representatives (ESR's), Recruiters etc. This allows job seekers access to immediate additional assistance or to schedule an appointment as time permits.

-Former Workforce Services Room staff have been reassigned to work directly with job seekers in this general community area.
+Surrounding the kiosks that job seekers use are staff members including Career Counselors (CSR's), Customer Solutions Representatives, Employment Security Representatives (ESR's), Recruiters etc. This allows job seekers access to immediate additional assistance or to schedule an appointment as time permits. - Former Workforce Services Room staff have been reassigned to work directly with job seekers in this general community area.
 Here, they constantly circulate answering questions, providing technical assistance with registration and computer resources for job search.